 Sam, who can barely read, lives with his grandfather and an unusual extended family.
 As he approaches his 11th birthday, he's haunted by fear of that number and strange dreams in which it's prominently featured.
 When he discovers an old newspaper article with his picture and the word "missing," he's worried that his life is not what he thought it was.
 So he enlists the help of new classmate Caroline to read the article, track down the clues, and find out who he really is.

 Is it any good?

-Sam's reading difficulties are also beautifully described, as is the reaction of those in his life.
+Sam's reading difficulties are also beautifully described, as are the reactions of those in his life.
 He doesn't live in fear of others finding out -- pretty much everyone knows.
-Instead he has given up on it ever getting better, and has learned to make the most of his other talents.
-But his extended family, friends, and teachers have not given up on him and, while supporting his talents, they make sure he doesn't close the door on reading.
+Instead, he has given up on it ever getting better and has learned to make the most of his other talents.
+But his extended family, friends, and teachers have not given up on him, and, while supporting his talents, they make sure he doesn't close the door on reading.

 Families can talk about...

 Families can talk about dyslexia.
 Why does it make reading hard for kids?
 How can it make kids feel in school?

 Why is it hard for boys and girls to be friends at this age?
 Why do Sam and Caroline try to hide their friendship from Sam's other friends?
 Why does Sam initially reach out to Caroline instead of one of his other friends?

 Why are books about family secrets so popular?